PhD, MPhil Speech & language therapy

 What you'll study

-3. PhD/MPhil in Public Health and Health Policy: hosted by our colleagues in the Centre for Health Policy, we also offer supervision in the pathway for students with medical background who are interested in completing a degree in an area related to our expertise.
+3. PhD in Public Health and Health Policy: hosted by our colleagues in the Centre for Health Policy, we also offer supervision in the pathway for students with medical backgrounds who are interested in completing a degree in an area related to our expertise.
 These students are typically co-supervised by staff in our public health, digital health or health statistics research groups.

 Research development programme